gegian22/latin102portfolio21/translation3.md

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

+The participle *flumine admisso* works as an adverb that is describing the way the river moves.
+The reason it adds to passage's content because this participle says that the river is purifying the offenses.
+These offenses can't literally be washed away by the river but metaphorically speaking, the river can be something that symbolizes washing away of any impurities.
+For example, in Christianity, water represents cleansing away of original sin.